 We process your match funding payment which will be paid by January 2023.
 Once you receive the funds, you have 12 months to spend them on your project.

 Who can apply?
-To apply, you must meet all the below criteria. • Not have received Match It grants previously – If you applied before and were not successful you can apply again. • Have a turnover of less than £500,000. • Be a registered charity or constituted community projects.
+To apply, you must meet all the below criteria. • Not have received Match It grants previously – If you applied before and were not successful you can apply again. • Have a turnover of less than £500,000. • Be a registered charity, constituted community project, CIC, social enterprise, PTA, or community benefit society.
 You must have a governing document, e.g., constitution or memorandum and articles of association that show how your group is managed and be working in the Kirklees area.

 Your organisation must be able to provide the following documentation with you online application. • Your governing document.
-Signed and dated. • Your latest published accounts or if you are a new/small group, please provide projections and/or cash flow. • A document (PDF or Word) with the names and home addresses of your directors, trustees, or management committee, you will also need to identify who the bank signatories are (they must be unrelated). • A bank statement (no older than 3 months) in your group’s name, this must be the same as your name in your constitution.
+Signed and dated. • Your latest published accounts or if you are a new/small group, please provide projections and/or cash flow. • A document (PDF or Word) with the names and home addresses of your directors, trustees, or management committee (there needs to be at least 3 unrelated people).
+You will also need to identify who the bank signatories are (there must be at least 2 and they must be unrelated). • A bank statement (no older than 3 months) in your group’s name, this must be the same as your name in your constitution.
 Please use your organisation name exactly as it appears on your bank statement when completing this form.